bobm3/ALEINWARE-AREA-51-R2/README.md

 GET YOUR ALIENWARE COMMNAND CENTER LIGHTS WORKING ON A NON-ALIENWARE MOTHERBOARE

-START WITH THE FORUM THREAD BELOW (Copy & Paste)
+START WITH THE FORUM THREAD BELOW

 https://www.alienowners.com/threads/how-to-install-command-center-for-a-non-alienware-motherboard.7119/